josecmoranc/josecmoranc.github.io/index.md

 layout: default
 ---

+# Particle technology

-# 1. About me and my research contributions
+## 1. About me and my research contributions

 Since April 2022 I have been Post-doc Associate at [Hogan's Laboratory](https://hoganlab.umn.edu/) belonging to the Particle Technology Laboratory ([PTL](https://ptl.umn.edu/)) of the University of Minnesota.
 My domain of research is aerosol science with particular emphasis on multi-scale numerical simulations and experiments involving mainly nanoparticles.
 During my career I have investigated the following subjects: